-(c) Significant Irreversible Environmental Changes Which Would be Caused by the Proposed Oil and Gas Project Should it be Implemented.
+- (c) Significant Irreversible Environmental Changes Which Would be Caused by the Proposed Oil and Gas Project Should it be Implemented.
 Uses of nonrenewable resources during the initial and continued phases of the oil and gas project may be irreversible since a large commitment of such resources makes removal or nonuse thereafter unlikely.
 Primary effects and impacts and, particularly, secondary effects and impacts (such as highway improvements required to provide access to a previously inaccessible area) generally commit future generations to similar uses.
 Irreversible damage can result from environmental accidents, spills, explosions or fires associated with the oil and gas project.
 Irretrievable commitments of resources should be evaluated to assure that such current consumption is justified.
-Any and all potential effects on global warming attributable to the Oil or Gas Facility must be thoroughly analyzed, including necessary mitigation to minimize such effects and impacts.
-Applicant must comply with all New Mexico state statutes and regulations regarding global warming.
-In addition, Applicant must use the best available technology to analyze, report and mitigate any global warming effect associated with the Oil or Gas Facility.

-(d) Other Adverse Effects or Growth-Inducing Impacts of the Proposed Project.
+Any and all potential effects and on global warming attributable to the oil and gas project must be thoroughly discussed, including any possible mitigation steps to minimize such effects and impacts. - (d) Other Adverse Effects or Growth-Inducing Impacts of the Proposed Project.
 Discuss other characteristics of the project which may encourage and facilitate other activities that could significantly affect the environment, either individually or cumulatively.
-Discuss the characteristics of the project, especially the drilling aspect of the project, which may decrease the area's suitability for other uses such as residential, commercial, historical, cultural, archaeological, environmental, eco-tourism or scenic uses.
+Discuss the characteristics of the project, especially drilling aspect of the project, which may decrease the area's suitability for other uses such as residential, commercial, historical, cultural, archaeological, environmental, eco-tourism or scenic uses.